-Bomb threats are usually received by phone and are to be taken seriously until proven otherwise.
-All office staff should be trained to respond appropriately and to complete this checklist thoroughly.
+Bomb threats, usually received by phone, are to be taken seriously until proven otherwise.
+Time is of the essence, so responses must be quick and efficient.
+All office staff should be trained to respond appropriately and to complete this checklist.
 The camp director/security coordinator, along with law enforcement, should evaluate the threat and make an informed decision regarding the need to evacuate.
+When time allows, notify the SCN Duty Desk at 844-SCN-DESK.